hansmarc/Otis/README.md

 A **DATASET** is a set of ONE or MORE tables and index files.
 You can save this SET of files with a name and load it back again later on with only one click.
-You can whenever you want add / delete tables and index files to a existing dataset and save it again with the same or another name.
+You can whenever you want add  delete tables and index files to a existing dataset and save it again with the same or another name.

 The dataset manager permits you to inspect tables when you are developing and testing a program without cycling through the classic operations like :

-> open table, open index file, inspect, modify, update, close\
+- open table, open index file, inspect, modify, update, close
-> open another table, open index file, inspect, close\
+- open another table, open index file, inspect, close
-> \...etc.
+- ...etc.

 Create simply a **dataset** with tables and index files that you want to inspect on a regular base, save it, and reload all tables and index